AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/troubleshooting.md

 It is important to understand how namespace priority functions to determine how event fragments determine its primary identity.

 * Once you have configured and saved your [identity settings](./identity-settings-ui.md) for a given sandbox, Profile will then use [namespace priority](namespace-priority.md#real-time-customer-profile-primary-identity-determination-for-experience-events) to determine the primary identity.
 In the case of identityMap, Profile will then no longer use the `primary=true` flag.
-* It is important to note that while Profile will no longer refer to this flag, other services on Experience Platform may continue to use the `primary=true` flag.
+* While Profile will no longer refer to this flag, other services on Experience Platform may continue to use the `primary=true` flag.

 In order for [authenticated user events](configuration.md#ingest-your-data) to be tied to the person namespace, all authenticated events must contain the person namespace (CRMID).
 This means that even after a user logs in, the person namespace must still be present on every authenticated event.